Dale Fort FSC, Haverfordwest, Pembrokeshire. SA62 3RD

 Walks:Long Distance Walks

 This accommodation is by the sea, is in a National Park, is available to individuals, is an 'Eco Hostel' and has a pub within walking distance.
-It is on the Field Studies Council page, the map of accommodation for school groups and the Wales Coast Path.
+It is on the Visit Britain COVID-19 Risk Assessment Good to Go scheme, the Re-opening for Summer 2020 page, the Field Studies Council page, the map of accommodation for school groups, the Wales Coast Path and the page of hostels with en suite rooms.